- Supports healthy energy levels†

 Under conditions of stress, high amounts of cortisol are released—and chronic stress eventually depletes the body’s resources and its ability to adapt.

-Excess adrenaline can wreak havoc on the human adrenals, digestive system, skin, heart and circulatory system, and mental state.
+Excess adrenaline can wreak havoc on the human adrenals, digestive system, skin, heart and circulatory system, and even outlook.

 Excess cortisol can adversely affect health, too.